 For DRM-free content and independent bookstore lovers: Libro.fm.
 Value-wise, Libro.fm and Audible are pretty similar, except with Libro.fm, you get DRM-free content and you get to support indie bookstores (their website lists all the bookstores they work with).
 The main things that are missing is 1) not being able to use your credits on Audible Originals, and 2) Audible occasionally lets you purchase extra credits that are slightly cheaper ($10-12).

 For the Budget-conscious: Scribd.
-If you don’t mind not knowing for sure when your usage will be throttled and not having full access to all titles (some bestsellers are just not available on their platform), Scribd is ultimately going to be notably cheaper than the other two.
+If you don’t mind occasionally hitting up against a limit where your usage is throttled and not having full access to a handful of titles (some bestsellers are just not available on their platform), Scribd is ultimately going to be notably cheaper than the other two.
 If you read ebooks as well, they will be included in your subscription as well.
 Similar to the situation with the audiobooks, for most non-public domain content, it gets throttled after 1-3 downloads.
+(One commenter also added that Scribd works well as a subscription to get along with another subscription if you listen to a ton of audiobooks.)